arunksingh16/pylearning/README.md

 ```
 ## PYTHON TIPS

-- All functions return a value, if you dont specify then it is none.
+- All functions return a value, if you dont specify then it is none. functions are first-class objects.
 - Mutable
+- Any directory with an __init__.py file is considered a Python package.
+A file modu.py in the directory pack/ is imported with thestatement import pack.modu.
+-

 ## PYTHON EXAMPLES